 Ringworm Treatment For Persian Cats

-Ringworm Treatment
+Ringworm and Treatment

 What is Ringworm?

-Here at Pelaqita Persians, I freely admit that I have had to deal with ringworm a few times since owning Persian cats which is why I take such extraordinary precautions when I bring in a new Persian kitten or cat including:
+Here at Pelaqita Persians, I freely admit that I have had to deal with ringworm a few times since owning Persian cats, which is why I take such extraordinary precautions when I bring in a new Persian kitten or cat, including:

 • Routinely wash and disinfect our cat room;